bharat-kadchha/Core-And-Advance-Java-Practicals/hibernate-framework/hibernate-extra-knowledge/HibernateCollectionSave/README.md

 ### HibernateCollectionSave :
-- to set Collection as an element of entity like.List,Set etc.
+- to set Collection as an element of an entity like.
+List, Set, etc.
 - @ElementCollection annotation tells to hibernate this is a collection element.
 ```
 	@ElementCollection